Écully

 Écully (/fr/) is a suburban commune in the Metropolis of Lyon in the Auvergne-Rhône-Alpes region, central-eastern France.
 It is a northwestern suburb of Lyon, bordering its 9th arrondissement.
-In 2021, it had a population of 18,361.

 Geography

-Écully is at 6 km of Lyon's city centre.
+Écully is 6 km (4 miles) from Lyons city centre.
 It offers a privileged lifestyle in the relative countryside just a few minutes from the centre of the second-largest metropolitan area in France.

 Transport

 The city is served by the Transports en commun lyonnais (TCL).